Dominic's Dominators -A Sandhu Powered By LOVE

 Many parents of children with autism these days think that they can "cure" or "recover" their child.
 I wouldn't change my son for the world.
 Wanting to "fix" him implies that he is ill, or sick, or broken, or lost.
 He is none of those; he is who he is and if this is how GOD (or Fate) gave him to me, then it is not my place to try to change him so he can comply with societal norms.

 This diagnosis does not define him.
 This diagnosis will not define him.
 He will always be our sweet boy!
 He will stay fearless and be who he’s meant to be!
 We got this and we will figure out how to move forward together.
 We will always stand beside him every step of the way.
-We will walk for Dominic!
+We will forever walk beside our Dominic!
 We are Dominic's Dominators!
-And he is A Sandhu Powered By LOVE!e understood, accepted and supported in all community spaces.
+And he is A Sandhu Powered By LOVE! -"Why fit in...
+When you were born to stand out?" -Dr. Suess

 Learn more at canucksautism.ca!